gatsbyjs/gatsby/docs/docs/location-data-from-props.md

 ### Getting the absolute URL of a page

-The location properties generally do not include the domain of your site, since Gatsby does know where you will deploy it.
+The `location` object's properties generally do not include the domain of your site, since Gatsby doesn't know where you will deploy it.

 This is different when the code is running [client side](/docs/glossary#client-side).
 In this case, all the information your browser exposes as `window.location` is available.
 This includes `href` for the absolute URL of the page including domain.